 Take extra precautions like removing the glass from windows or taking doors off the hinges to avoid breaking and damaging your furniture or tearing fabrics.

-Although this might seem like extra work, we guarantee that its much more effective than you pushing your couch through the doorway.
+Although this might seem like extra work, we guarantee that it is much more effective than you pushing your couch through the doorway.
 Make space for your items instead of forcing them.

 #5: Slide It Instead of Carrying It

-Furniture slides are available in all shapes and sizes and can be life-savers when it comes to moving your furniture around.
+Furniture slides are available in all shapes and sizes.
+These can be life-savers when it comes to moving your furniture around.
 Use hard plastic sliders for carpeting and soft sliders for hard floors.